ID SCANNER PRIVACY NOTICE

 7 EXCLUSION POLICY

-7.1 From time to time it may be necessary for us to exclude customers from our venues.
+7.1 From time to time it may be necessary for us to exclude guests from our venues.
 Whilst the decision to exclude is within our discretion, in doing so we will seek to act fairly and where we share information about exclusions with other people we will do so in accordance with the requirements of GDPR.

 7.2 Decisions to exclude will normally be taken by the General Manager at the venue, the Head of Security or one of their deputies.
-Where practical, customers who have been excluded will be informed of the reasons for the exclusion and the length of the ban.
+Where practical, guests who have been excluded will be informed of the reasons for the exclusion and the length of the ban.
 We aim to ensure that any exclusion is proportionate to the behaviour which has led to that exclusion.

 7.3 If you have been banned from a venue and wish us to review that decision, you should contact the General Manager of the venue or the REKOM UK customer services team at firstname.lastname@example.org.
 Subject to paragraph 8 below, any decision following such a review is final.